SuperOfficeDocs/superoffice-docs/docs/en/marketing/mailing/learn/create/includes/step-5-confirm-and-send-mailing.md

 <!-- markdownlint-disable-file MD041 -->
+After you have created your target list, prepared the mailing and tested it, you have finally made it to the exciting part – it is time to send your mailing.

 In the final step, **Confirm**, you can view a summary of the mailing and verify that these are correct.
 Any error messages displayed in this screen must be solved before the mailing can be sent.

-> [!NOTE]
-> The send options are disabled if there are incomplete steps or missing information in your mailing.
+The send options are disabled if there are incomplete steps or missing information in your mailing.
 These are indicated in red.

+You can choose whether you want to send your mailing straight away or if you want to schedule the mailing.
+The advantage of scheduling your mailing is that you can choose the day and time to send your mailing.
+This means you can send it when you know most of your recipients will open and read your mailing.

+The Confirm screen will give you a summary of the previous steps you have taken and let you either send or schedule your mailing:

+![The Confirm screen will give you a summary of the previous steps you have taken and let you either send or schedule your mailing -screenshot][img4]

 ## Send the mailing now